raphaelkoszalka/hotel-front/README.md

 Angular 8 component to check in new guests and also show a data table with users registered at the hotel.

+## How to run
+Just ng serve, proxies for back end are already configured.

 ### Reactive
 This component is reactive, the table is refreshing itself at every new checkin without